Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             term can be retreived based on expressed CDS and all CDS.
       --uniprot_id UNIPROT_ID, -u UNIPROT_ID
                             Path of the UniProt ID mapping database.
-Default is ANNOgesic/input/database/idmapping_selected.tab.
       --go_obo GO_OBO, -go GO_OBO
                             The path of go.obo.
-Default is
-                            ANNOgesic/input/database/go.obo.
       --goslim_obo GOSLIM_OBO, -gs GOSLIM_OBO
                             The path of goslim.obo.
-Default is
-                            ANNOgesic/input/database/goslim_generic.obo.

 - **Output files**